One Day Trip from Athens to Aegina Island

 Most archaeological finds on the island attest to the fact that the history of Aegina starts as early as the Neolithic period, around 3000 BC.

 During the second millennium BC, Aegina developed rapidly and became one of the most significant naval powers in the area.

-It was then that the island’s inhabitants decided to build the magnificent temples, the remnants of which can still be seen on the island, like the ancient Temple to Apollo and the temple of Athena Aphaea, marking the golden era of Aegina.
+It was then that the island’s inhabitants decided to build magnificent temples, the remnants of which can still be seen on the island, like the ancient Temple of Apollo and the temple of Athena Aphaea, marking the golden era of Aegina.

-The following centuries brought a war with Athens, the reign of Alexander the Great, the Roman rule, the rise of the Byzantine Empire, and finally the Greek revolution of 1821 in which the small island played a significant role and even became a temporary capital of the newly-founded Greek state.
+The following centuries brought a war with Athens, the reign of Alexander the Great, Roman rule, the rise of the Byzantine Empire, and finally, the Greek revolution of 1821 in which the small island played a significant role and even became a temporary capital of the newly-founded Greek state.